Claude Bouthillier

 Claude Bouthillier, Sieur de Fouilletourte (1581 – 13 March 1652) was a French statesman and diplomat.
 He held a number of offices, including Secretary of State and Superintendent of Finances, and distinguished himself in diplomacy throughout the 1630s, particularly in respect to France's entry into the Thirty Years' War.

-He was a shrewd diplomat who enjoyed exceptional favour with all factions of the French court, particularly Cardinal Richelieu and Marie de Medici.
+Bouthillier was a shrewd diplomat who was favoured with most factions and prominent people of the French court, particularly Cardinal Richelieu and Marie de Medici.
 At the height of his power he was the second most powerful man in France after Richelieu himself.

 Early life

 Claude Bouthillier was born in 1581, the son of Denis Bouthillier, a clerk in the service of François de La Porte, Cardinal Richelieu's maternal grandfather.
 When La Porte died, he left his professional law practice to Denis Bouthillier, as well as entrusting him with the well-being of La Porte's orphaned grandchildren.
 This created a strong connection between the La Porte and Bouthillier families and saw the Bouthilliers greatly increase their power and wealth.